 With Castle Rock unable to secure the cast they wanted, the project was put into turnaround and picked up by Miramax.
 There, it was given the green light, Matt Damon and Ben Affleck were cast in the roles they wrote for themselves, Gus Van Sant was hired as director, and shooting began in 1996.
 The rest, as they say, is history.

 Good Will Hunting’s prevalent theme deals with relationships enhancing your self-worth.
 Maybe it wasn’t until Will found friendship, in what Lambeau describes as “those retarded gorillas,” that he felt any self-worth.
-To say Chuckie, Morgan and Billy are just blue collar simpletons and beneath him misses the point.
+To say Chuckie, Morgan, and Billy are just blue collar simpletons misses the point.
 They taught him the value of loyalty.
 Sean hits the nail on the head in his argument with Lambeau — any of those guys would take a bat to his head if Will asked.
 But with Will’s abilities, it’s easy for the audience to see he’s not challenged and not living his life to its true potential.
 We need not look further than the scene with the two friends taking a lunch break on a construction job:

 EXT.
 MAGGIORE BUILDER’S CONSTRUCTION SITE -- PARKING LOT

 Look, you’re my best friend, so don’t take this the wrong way, but in 20 years, if you’re livin’ next door to me, comin’ over watchin’ the fuckin’ Patriots’ games and still workin’ construction, I’ll fuckin’ kill you.
 And that’s not a threat, that’s a fact.
 I’ll fuckin’ kill you.

 Listen, you got somethin’ that none of us have.